Exploring Roman Italy

 One of the best examples in Sardinia where an archaeological ruin merges with the modern city.
 It was built between the end of the 1st and the beginning of the 2nd century AD, becoming part of the city landscape from that time on.
 Throughout its history it had many roles: it was the site of gladiatorial battles, a quarry, a family shelter and a concert arena.
 It is undoubtedly a symbolic place of the city of Cagliari, which can be admired from the streets that surround it.
 By paying a small ticket, it is possible to get closer to better observe it, but unfortunately, neither walking in the arena nor visiting its inner areas is allowed.

-Roman Fountain of Sant'Antioco
+Roman Baths of Fordongianus

 Museums With Roman Collections in Italy